-The recommended regular daily dose of fluticasone inhalation is that which is the lowest required to control asthma symptoms.
+The recommended regular daily dose of fluticasone inhalation is the lowest dose required to control asthma symptoms.
 The full benefit of this medication may take 1 to 2 weeks or longer to achieve.

 The usual dose for children between 4 and 16 years of age is 100 µg twice daily (the number of inhalations varies depending on strength of medication used).
 On occasion, a dose of 200 µg may be needed to control asthma symptoms.
 Your doctor may tell you to adjust the dose of this medication in order to find one that helps control your asthma symptoms.

 Children 12 months to 4 years of age may be given 100 µg twice daily, using a spacer device.
 The dose should be given as a single 50 µg actuation of the HFA inhaler into the spacer device, inhaled, and then repeated.
 The Diskus form of this medication should not be used by children under the age of 4 years.